andymcmillan/andymcmillan/markdown.md

 If you drag images into the text, they will automatically be replaced by a Markdown reference to the file.

 Due to **Byword**'s MultiMarkdown support you can even add custom attributes to your images, altering the way they're displayed.
-Please refer to [Custom attributes][section-mmd-attributes] section on the MultiMarkdown highlights chapter for more details.
+Please refer to Custom attributes section on the MultiMarkdown highlights chapter for more details.

 > **NOTE**
 > Keep in mind that when dragging images to the text, **Byword** will introduce a reference to that file's location on your disk (noticeable by the `file:` prefix).